Frequently Asked Questions

 Visit our How It Works page for details!

-How much do your writing classes cost?
+How much do your eight-week writing/literature classes cost?

 Do you support Common Core State Standards?

 No, we do not support Common Core State Standards.
 We design our courses with students' and families' needs in mind without any regard to state or federal educational regulations.
 Any similarities between what we teach and the Common Core State Standards are merely coincidental, but we will never intentionally align our material to meet any state or federal regulations.

 Are your eight-week classes equivalent to a curriculum?

 Our quarter classes provide a service that completes the writing and grammar components and some of the literature components of a solid English program.
 Our classes can make up the entirety of your English education, or they can supplement a preexisting curriculum.